Issue 4-21, 2022

 KEYWORDS: quality of life, International Classification of Functioning, data analysis, breast cancer, patients, antitumor therapy, rehabilitation, long term effects

-For citation: Ivanova G.E., Builova T.V., Belova L.A., Udalov Yu.
+FOR CITATION: Ivanova G.E., Builova T.V., Belova L.A., Udalov Yu.
 D., Mashin V.V., Suvorov A.Yu., Kuvaiskaya A.A.
 Quality of Life Changes Evaluation on the Basis of the International Classification of Functioning at the Third Stage of Rehabilitation: a Retrospective Cohort Study of 40 Women with Breast Cancer.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (4): 126-147. https://doi.org/10.38025/2078-1962-2022-21-4-126-147

 References: